katemccoll/Coding_Quiz/README.md

 This is my Coding Quiz Challenge, I hope you enjoyed it!

 Note: I added media queries in my CSS too.
 So that means if you were to to use it on the Tablet or phone, it would still look correct and not bunched together.

+For any questions or more information, please feel free to email me.